 - Tax Credits to top up your wages

-- Pension Credit if you’re on a low income and over State Pension age.
+- Pension Credit if you’re on a low income and over State Pension age

 Use the free EntitledTo online benefits calculator to estimate what you could claim.
 It can be hard to work out what you can claim, so don’t feel you have to do it alone.
 A benefits adviser could help you – see our ‘Useful resources and information’ section below.

-I’ve been turned down
+I’ve been turned down for a benefit

 More than half of Personal Independence Payment (PIP) decisions are changed after mandatory reconsideration or appeal, so do challenge a decision you think is wrong.
 It doesn’t cost anything to appeal, although it can be a stressful process.
 You can get help with it from a benefits adviser.

 Citizens Advice has information on challenging a PIP decision.
-Their pages on other benefits also include information on to how challenge decisions you’re unhappy with.
+Their pages on other benefits also include information on how to challenge decisions you’re unhappy with.

 I haven’t been treated with respect while making a benefits claim

 If you’re not getting the support you need or haven’t been treated with respect, you can contact Mind.
-They’re campaigning for a better benefits system and telling your story or getting involved in their campaign can help.
+They’re campaigning for a better benefits system, and telling your story or getting involved in their campaign can help.